-29.16.
-"OPT-OUT" OF MEDICAL/PRESCRIPTION PLAN - Employees who choose to "opt-out" of the GCUA medical/prescription program and receive coverage under a spouse's medical/prescription plan, shall receive \$3,600/year to be paid in the last pay period of each month at \$300/month.
-Thirty (30) days notice must be given to the employer for any change to the employee's insurance status and such change will take effect on the first (1st) day of the ensuing month after the thirty (30) days notice.
+29.16 "OPT-OUT" OF MEDICAL/PRESCRIPTION PLAN

+Opt-out is available to all employees as allowed by New Jersey State Law.
+Employees who choose to "opt-out" of the GCUA medical/prescription program and receive coverage under a spouse's medical/prescription plan, shall receive \$3,600/year to be paid in the last pay period of each month at \$300/month.
+Thirty (30) days' notice must be given to the employer for any change to the employee's insurance status and such change will take effect on the first (1st) day of the ensuing month after the thirty (30) days' notice.
 Employee(s) will be permitted to waive employer provided medical coverage only upon furnishing proof of other medical coverage through a spouse's employer or other source.